apache/drill/_docs/develop-custom-functions/040-adding-custom-functions-to-drill.md

   1. Add the sources JAR file and the classes JAR file for the custom function to the Drill classpath on all nodes running a Drillbit.
 To add the JAR files, copy them to `<drill installation directory>/jars/3rdparty`.
   2. Your class jar file should contain a `drill-module.conf` file at its root.
-  3. The `drill-module.conf` file should contain the packages to scan for functions `drill.classpath.scanning.package+=`.
+  3. The `drill-module.conf` file should contain the packages to scan for functions `drill.classpath.scanning.packages+= "com.mydomain.drill.fn"`.
 Separate package names with a comma.

     **Example**